I sat in the principle’s chair. It had been a loooooooong time since I sat in a principle’s chair.

 Then the Principal said something that struck me and I haven’t been able to shake it – so I had to write it out.

-So this brief meeting with the principle made me aware of all the past scars of judgment’s I had repressed as a single mother, and it really, really ticked me off, (not at the Principle but at the remembrance) that after 8 years of marriage; 10 years of church service, volunteering, mentoring, preaching, witnessing, purity and ‘holiness’ I would still judged – and that made me sad.
+This brief meeting with the principle made me aware of all the past scars of judgments that I had repressed as a single mother.
+And it really, really ticked me off, (not at the Principle but at the remembrance) that after 8 years of marriage; 10 years of church service, volunteering, mentoring, preaching, witnessing, purity and ‘holiness’ I would still judge – and that made me sad.

 12 years ago, I went to the post office one afternoon, with my cute little wee one.